etcyl/irc/README.md

     $python client.py

 Multiple terminals can exceute the client process to facilitate distinct chatroom users.
-The following client to server commands are available:
+The following client to server commands are available (note that username cannot contain spaces, and private messaging only works for receiver clients in a chatroom already):

     /join <str chatroom_name>: connects you to chatroom_name chatroom /msg <str chatroom_name> <str msg>: sends your message to chatroom_name chatroom